namitanand/namitanand.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 $$\blacktriangleright$$ I'm a Staff Scientist at NASA Ames' [Quantum AI Lab](https://www.nasa.gov/content/nasa-quantum-artificial-intelligence-laboratory-quail) (QuAIL) and KBR.
-My research is focused at the intersection of quantum information theory, many-body physics, and quantum error correction.
+My research lies at the intersection of quantum information theory, many-body physics, and quantum error correction.

 $$\blacktriangleright$$ In Summer 2022, I received my PhD in Physics from the University of Southern California under the supervision of [Paolo Zanardi](https://dornsife.usc.edu/profile/paolo-zanardi/).
 I was fortunate to be coadvised by [Aaron Lauda](https://sites.google.com/view/lauda-home/home) and [Todd Brun](https://sites.usc.edu/tbrun/).

 <!-- Before that, I received my Integrated Master of Science (BS-MS) in Physics from the National Institute of Science Education and Research, Bhubaneswar. -->

-$$\blacktriangleright$$ Some research areas that I'm currently thinking about: information scrambling, quantum chaos, dual-unitary circuits; tensor networks and Trotter simulations; quantum error correction (group-covariant codes), surface code simulations; operator algebras and fragmentation; quantum algorithms (quantum signal processing, qubitization), quantum error mitigation for NISQ-devices (dynamical decoupling); randomized benchmarking and unitary designs for qudits; classical shadow tomography.
+$$\blacktriangleright$$ Some research areas that I'm currently working on: information scrambling, quantum chaos, dual-unitary circuits; tensor networks and Trotter simulations; quantum error correction (group-covariant codes); operator algebras and fragmentation; quantum algorithms (quantum signal processing, qubitization), quantum error mitigation for NISQ-hardware; randomized benchmarking and unitary designs for qudits; classical shadow tomography.

 $$\blacktriangleright$$ [Mathematics Genealogy Project](https://www.mathgenealogy.org/id.php?id=293966).
 On the CS side, my genealogy is: Alan Turing --> Robin Gandy --> Martin Hyland --> Aaron Lauda --> Namit Anand.